 What Are the Advantages and Disadvantages of Pressure Cooking?

 A pressure cooker cooks food about 30% quicker than traditional techniques such as steaming, boiling, and braising.
 According to the American Council for an Energy-Efficient Economy, pressure cookers consume 50 to 75 percent less energy than conventional cookers due to the shorter cooking periods required.

-Because there is less water in which nutrients may dissolve, pressure-cooked meals retain more vitamins and minerals (as well as taste) than boiling foods do.
+Because there is less water in which nutrients may dissolve, pressure-cooked meals retain more vitamins and minerals (as well as taste) than boiled foods.

 This results in water boiling at lower temperatures, which causes cooking times to be extended.
 A pressure cooker maintains consistent and accurate atmospheric conditions within the cooker, allowing cooking times to be reduced even at high elevations.

 It takes some getting accustomed to using a pressure cooker since it is not just a pot with a cover.
 Cooking a standard stew or soup will need less liquid than usual because of the lack of evaporation; nevertheless, using too little liquid could result in burning on the bottom of the cooker, which is dangerous.